 Long, lazy beach holidays or restful rural escapes can be relaxing and restorative.
-But sometimes the hustle and bustle of a short city break can seem a little more appealing – not to mention fit in more easily with our busy schedule.
+But sometimes the hustle and bustle of a short city break can seem a little more appealing – not to mention fitting in more easily with our busy lives.

 You can create a rigid itinerary to make sure you have time for all the must-visit attractions, or you can wander around leisurely; people-watching and stopping for refreshments whenever you feel like it.

 However you like to enjoy a metropolitan break, here are 16 exciting cities from around the world to visit.